Mallorca Property Market

 For a detailed breakdown by area, see our full report on Mallorca Property Prices and the Coastal Premium.

-Mallorca Property Market – Price Trends 2025
+Property Price Trends

 The Mallorca property market has consistently outperformed most areas in Spain for many years and continues to do so today.
-Prices in the Balearic Islands rose by 148% over a 10-year period (June 2015 to June 2025), which corresponds to a compound annual growth rate (CAGR) of approximately 9.5%.
-By comparison, property prices across Spain as a whole increased by 61% over the same period, with a CAGR of around 4.9% (source: Idealista).
+Based on Idealista price data, average prices in Mallorca rose by 148% over the 10-year period from June 2016 to June 2025 - from €2,014 to €4,996 per square metre.
+This corresponds to a compound annual growth rate (CAGR) of approximately 9.6%.
+In comparison, average property prices across Spain increased by 61% over the same period - from €1,512 to €2,438 per square metre - with a CAGR of roughly 5.4%.

 Summary of Property Prices in the Balearic Islands – As of end June 2025

-As of end July 2025, source Idealista, the property prices in the Balearic Islands stand at 4,996 euros per square meter.
+As of end June 2025, source Idealista, the property prices in the Balearic Islands stand at 4,996 euros per square meter.
 Below are the annual price changes for each month for rolling 12-month period within a 12-month timeframe:

 Month Price per m² Annual Variation